snyk/broker/README.md

 To use the Broker client with a Bitbucket Server deployment, run `docker pull snyk/broker:bitbucket-server` tag.
 The following environment variables are mandatory to configure the Broker client:

-- `BROKER_TOKEN` - the snyk broker token, obtained from your Bitbucket Server integration settings view (app.snyk.io).
+- `BROKER_TOKEN` - the [Snyk Broker token](https://docs.snyk.io/features/snyk-broker/set-up-snyk-broker/prepare-snyk-broker-for-deployment#generate-credentials-in-the-target-application-for-snyk-broker), obtained from your Bitbucket Server integration settings view (app.snyk.io).
 - `BITBUCKET_USERNAME` - the Bitbucket Server username.
 - `BITBUCKET_PASSWORD` - the Bitbucket Server password.
 - `BITBUCKET` - the hostname of your Bitbucket Server deployment, such as `your.bitbucket-server.domain.com`.